actix/actix-web/guide/src/qs_2.md

 That's it!
 Now, compile and run the program with `cargo run`.
 Head over to ``http://localhost:8088/`` to see the results.

-Here is full source of main.rs file:
+The full source of src/main.rs is listed below:

 ```rust
 # use std::thread;